csteinmetz1/flowEQ/README.md

 ## Overview

-flowEQ uses a disentangled variational autoencoder in order to provide a new modality for modifying the timbre of recordings.
+**flowEQ** uses a disentangled variational autoencoder in order to provide a new modality for modifying the timbre of recordings.
-By using the trained decoder network the user can more quickly search through the configurations of a 5 band parametric equalizer.
+By using the trained decoder network the user can more quickly search through the configurations of a five band parametric equalizer.
 This methodology promotes using your ears to determine the proper EQ settings over looking at transfer functions or specific frequency controls.
 Two main modes of operation are provided (**Traverse** and **Semantic**), which allow users to interact with the trained models and sample from the latent space of each.